cocos-creator/docs-3d-deprecated/en/editor/extension/first.md

 # First Extension

-Through this article, we will learn to create a **Cocos Creator 3D** extension and execute a custom script through the extension.
+Through this article, we will learn to create a **Cocos Creator** extension and execute a custom script through the extension.

 ## Create and Install Extension